The Stonesfield Soap Company

 - – I found that my dry skin actually preferred the natural products I had tried making.

 From that, I became determined to find out as much as I could and started to make more cold-process soaps and balms.
 Friends commented on them and asked to try them.
-Their positive feedback, and requests for more samples, encouraged me to take the (very!) big step of becoming fully safety assessed, EU compliant, and setting up my own company.
+Their positive feedback, and requests for more samples, encouraged me to take the (very!) big step of becoming fully safety assessed, EU compliant, and setting up my own company at the beginning of 2013.
 Whilst very daunting, I have never once regretted it.
 I have found something I believe in, love doing and am keen to share with others.

 Much of what we buy for skin care today contains a multitude of artificial ingredients, some of which can be skin irritants.
 Some well-known commercial beauty soaps or ‘beauty bars’ are not true soap at all, but a synthetic detergent full of unnecessary chemicals – just one look at the list of ingredients will be quite a revelation.
 Most other commercial soaps have been stripped of their precious glycerine, for use elsewhere in the beauty product industry (the ‘milling’ process) and are made with cheaper and, in many cases, ethically questionable palm oil.